oblinger/HookAnchorApp/T/Career/RES/RES Numbers.md

 _
 #### ???
 TEAM SIZE,  ???
 ORG SIZE
-I think 62 or 63 in my team  &  130 across both sides of the company
+I think 62 or 63 in my team  &  130+ across both sides of the company

 ### - MARTIAN ROBOTICS
 - Developed initial bathroom cleaning robot -- kinematics, sensing, haptic feedback loops, and firmware drivers.
 - Hired/lead the 8 software members of our team, and served as the archiect for development of a Robot OS specialized for household cleaning (for mapping and haptic operation with generalized effectors over arbitrary, non-parametric, surfaces.)
 - Co-negotiated the acquisition of the Bizzy Robotics IP and team to Aeolus.
+- 13 person team total (including interns etc)
 ### - PAY BY GROUP
 - **Technology was used** **to secure $3.2M** in funding.
 (Camilo lists $5M on his web-page)
 - Serviced over 500 merchants, 100,000 users, and $10 million in sales